erithion/tiril/README.md

 ## Structure

-Tiril was conceived as a server part which takes the burden of handling online dictionaries and maintaining the user database, and an unlimited number of agents which would ask a translation from the server.
-This would guarantee Tiril's presence virtually everywhere which means the user could count on the translation regardless of whether he is watching a movie in a media player, surfing the Internet in a browser or working with a textual information in any other form or application.
+Tiril was conceived as a client-server app where the server would take the burden of handling a continuously extending list of online dictionaries and maintaining the user database whereas its "client" would be a growing set of agents requesting translations from it.
+That guarantees Tiril's presence virtually everywhere so that the user might count upon the translation regardless of whether he is watching a movie in a media player, surfing the Internet in a browser or working with textual information of any other kind.
 Currently Tiril consists of
 * Siril - the server with an embedded UI.
-* Viril - a [VideoLAN](https://github.com/videolan) agent to translate subtitles.
+* Viril - a [VLC](https://github.com/videolan) agent to translate subtitles.
 * ...

 ### Siril

+Supports dictionaries

-Supported dictionaries
+* Universal dictionaries
   * [x] [Google Translate](https://translate.google.com)
+  * [ ] ...
+* Specialized dictionaries
   * [x] [Lexin (Norwegian Bokmål)](http://lexin.udir.no)
   * [ ] [Teanglann (Irish)](https://www.teanglann.ie/)
   * [ ] ...

 ### Viril

-Supported subtitle formats
+Supports subtitle formats

   * [x] Embedded and external SubRip
   * [ ] ASS/SSA possibility has been confirmed and awaiting implementation
   * [ ] ...